M^3RS: Multi-robot, Multi-objective, and Multi-mode Routing and Scheduling: Multi-Robot Multi-Objective Multi-Mode Routing and Scheduling

 Eq.~\eqref{eq:sched1} is the scalar objective function that maximizes the convex combination of $R$ objective criteria.
-The user-specified parameter $\lambda_r$ represents trade-off preference for $r^{th}$ objective criterion.
+Here, $f_r$ is $r^{th}$ objective criteria for $r = 1,2,...R$.
+The user-specified parameter $\lambda_r$ represents the trade-off preference for $r^{th}$ objective criterion.
 Each objective criterion can depend on task allocation, selected mode, and arrival times.

-The constraints of the optimization (Eq~\eqref{eq:scstr1}-\eqref{eq:scstr10b}) are described next.
-The task assignment constraint is given by: